PLOS/named-entity.service/README.md

 Requirements
 ------------

-NED depends on Java 1.8 (compile/run) and Docker.
+NED depends on Java 1.8 (compile/run), Docker, and a custom Docker Maven Plugin (which we wrote).
+You have to manually build and deploy the Docker Maven Plugin at least once.
+See the readme in config/docker-maven-plugin for details.

 Adding userapps
 ---------------